 - 1/4 teaspoon sugar

-- 2 teaspoons white wine vinegar (or any vinegar will do)
+- 2 teaspoons balsamic vinegar (or any vinegar will do)

-- 1 lb angel hair pasta, cooked according to package directions
+- 1 lb pasta, cooked according to package directions (I like Thin Spaghetti or Angel Hair, but a thicker noodle would be good too)

 Mise En Place